$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Introduction

 \section{Introduction}

-The $L^2$-theory for the $\dbar$-operator has become an important and indispensable area in complex analysis through H\"{o}rmander's foundational work on $L^2$-estimates and existence theorems (see \cite{Hor65,Hor90}), as well as the related studies of Andreotti-Vesentini (see \cite{AV65}).
-Subsequently, $L^2$-extension theorems (see \cite{OT87}) were introduced by Ohsawa-Takegoshi, and in recent years, complex geometry has further developed through applications of such theorems together with singular Hermitian metrics on vector bundles and its positivity (see \cite{Dem90,AS95,Tak98,BP08,Ber09,PT18,DNWZ23,Li24,IMW26}), and singular Hermitian metrics and multiplier ideal sheaves have become increasingly important.
-While this theory is very well developed on complex manifolds, constructing an appropriate $L^2$-theory on complex spaces still presents various difficulties, although it has been partially achieved in the case of smooth Hermitian metrics (see \cite{Rup14}).
-Central to these issues are the $L^2$-Dolbeault fine resolution and isomorphism, and $L^2$-estimates.
-In this paper, we study these fundamental problems for holomorphic line bundles equipped with singular Hermitian metrics on complex spaces, using the strong openness property, Demailly's approximation, embedding theorems, and related techniques.
-As an application, we also establish corresponding vanishing theorems.
+The $L^2$-theory for the $\dbar$-operator has become a fundamental and indispensable subject in complex analysis through the pioneering works on $L^2$-estimates and existence theorems (see, e.g., \cite{Hor65,Hor90,AV65}).
+Subsequently, complex geometry has been further developed through applications combining the Ohsawa-Takegoshi $L^2$-extension theorem (see \cite{OT87}) with singular Hermitian metrics on holomorphic vector bundles and their positivity (see \cite{Dem82,Dem90,BP08,Ber09,PT18,HPS18,DNWZ23,Li24,Wat26,IMW26}).
+As a consequence, singular Hermitian metrics and multiplier ideal sheaves have come to play an increasingly important role in complex geometry.
+On the other hand, while the $L^2$-theory for the $\dbar$-operator has been highly developed on complex manifolds, establishing a satisfactory $L^2$-theory on complex spaces still involves substantial difficulties.
+Among the central issues are $L^2$-Dolbeault fine resolutions and isomorphism theorems, together with $L^2$-estimates.
+Nevertheless, partial progress has been made in the case of smooth Hermitian metrics \cite{Rup14} and in the case where the singularities of the Hermitian metric are of line bundle type and an $\bb{R}$-polarized variation of Hodge structure (hereafter, an $\bb{R}$-PVHS) exists \cite{SZ23,SZ24}.

+In this paper, we study these fundamental problems for holomorphic line bundles equipped with singular Hermitian metrics and further twisted by holomorphic vector bundles on complex spaces.
+Our approach is based on the strong openness property, $L^2$-estimates arising from Demailly's approximation theorem, and related techniques.
+As an application, we also prove the corresponding Nadel-type vanishing theorems.